Finnoy Travel - Travel Stories and Reviews

 What is a registered nurse?

-Registered nurses primarily administer medication and treatments, and they offer educational advice to patients.
+Registered nurses primarily administer medication and treatments and offer patients educational advice.
 They have more responsibilities than practical nurses, thus higher salaries.

 How much does a nurse earn in Finland?

-A practical nurse can earn about up to 2,860€ per month and a registered nurse can earn up to 3,250€.
-About 25% will be deducted from the gross salary which goes for payment of taxes and income-related earnings deductions.
+A practical nurse can earn up to 2,860€ per month, and a registered nurse can earn up to 3,250€.
+About 25% will be deducted from the gross salary, which will be used for income-related earnings deductions.

 What are the living costs in Finland?

-The living costs depend on your lifestyle but at least, you need at least 1,000 euros per month.
+The living costs depend on your lifestyle, but you need at least 1,000 euros monthly.

-How long are the paid vacations of nurses in Finland?
+How long are nurses paid for vacations in Finland?

 Where is the best place to be a nurse in Finland?

 It depends on your preferences.
-If you are a city-oriented person, then Helsinki is the only right place.
-If you like more countryside, there are many open positions in Lapland and the whole of Finland.
+If you are city-oriented, then Helsinki is the only right place.
+If you like the countryside, many open positions exist in Lapland and Finland.

 Are there many foreign nurses in Finland?

 Yes, there are.
-You will easily encounter other immigrants working as nurses almost anywhere in Finland.
+You will quickly encounter other immigrants working as nurses almost anywhere in Finland.

 Bottom Line

-Nursing in general is a highly respected profession.
-Filipino nurses are highly valued for their strong work ethics around the world.
-While Finland is lacking nurses due to the ageing population, Finnish nursing staff changing careers and retirements of health care staff, immigrants are seen as a part of the solution to help ease the nursing labour shortage in the country.
+Nursing, in general, is a highly respected profession.
+Filipino nurses around the world are highly valued for their strong work ethics.
+While Finland lacks nurses due to the ageing population, Finnish nursing staff are changing careers, and healthcare staff are retiring, immigrants are seen as a solution to help ease the nursing labour shortage in the country.
 Finland is known worldwide for quality health care, clean air and being the happiest country in the world.
-For aspiring applicants ready to start their dream career in the healthcare field in a safe country like Finland, the safest way to start is by availing the help of a trusted human resource company which has the needed expertise to help you along the way.
+For aspiring applicants ready to start their dream career in the healthcare field in a safe country like Finland, the safest way to start is by availing yourself of the help of a trusted human resource company with the needed expertise to help you along the way.

 Are you a nurse in Finland?
 What is your advice for a new nurse?
 You may also want to join our Finland-related Facebook group: Travelling and Living in Finland and start a discussion there.